 Do I need to take a COVID-19 test before and/or after a future study abroad program?

-Do I need to wear a mask/face covering during a future study abroad program?
+Do I need to wear a mask/face covering during a study abroad program?

-Do I need to budget extra money for testing, emergency medical needs, housing, supplies for COVID-19?
+Do I need to budget extra money for testing, housing, and supplies for COVID-19?

 What if the country I am in restricts travel to my home while I am abroad?

-Citizens have generally been permitted to travel back to their home countries up until now during the coronavirus pandemic.
-A risk of flight cancellations does exist.
-In those instances, students may need to travel home via a third country.
-In extreme cases, GEO would work with the U.S. Department of State or your home country, if not the U.S., to get you on a charter flight home.
+Citizens have generally been permitted to travel back to their home countries during the COVID-19 pandemic.
+A slight risk of flight cancellations does exist.
+In those instances, students may experience travel delays or may need to travel home via a third country.
+In extreme cases, GEO would work with the U.S. Department of State (if you are a U.S. citizen) or your home country officials (if you are not a U.S. citizen), to help get you to your home country.